 How to Do Winter Like a Norwegian

-We are well into the winter months in the northern hemisphere and there are still some weeks to go yet before the official start of spring and the weather begins to look warmer.
+As we head from autumn to the winter months in the northern hemisphere and there are still some weeks to go yet before the official start of spring and the weather begins to look warmer we need a little push to enjoy this special time.
 Many people begin to feel the effects of the long winter months at this point and I am here to offer a little inspiration to power you through those last few weeks before the flowers appear and promise of summer is on the horizon.

 The moment the snow falls in Norway everyone is outside, soaking up the reflected sun off the snow and making the most of all the activities that are free in the winter months.
 There is something energising about finding that other people are outside making the best of the season as well.

-I know we are in a difficult situation right now and many people are only able to leave their homes for short periods, but we can still choose the activities we do and really make the experience a special one, more so now than ever before.
+I know we are still in a difficult situation right now and many people are reluctant to travel far, but we can still choose the activities we do and really make the experience a special one, more so now than ever before.

 How to make the most of winter like a Norwegian: